AlexeyKhfzv/Simple-File-manager/README.md

 ## Convenience

-- [x] Work in one directory - You can open any folder and manage your files there.
+- [x] Work in one directory - You can open any folder and manage your data there.

 - [x] In Your terminal - in order not to be distracted by opening extraneous applications.